mixaal/DL/README.md

 # Deep Learning Setup

+The following combination is supported:
+ * tensorflow-gpu 2.0.0
+ * cuda-10.1.168
+ * libcudnn 7.6.4

 Create you instances in cloud, the name will be the one which must reside in `/etc/hosts` file.
 Add public IP address to your /etc/hosts file:

 ```